London City Pass Comparison

 Let’s assume you want to visit seven selected sights:

-You’d have to spend 167 pounds for all seven sights if you bought your tickets at each venue.
-Let’s see how the passes stack up in comparison.
+You’d have to spend 186.30 pounds for all seven sights if you bought your tickets at each venue.
+If you want to take it slow when checking out these sights, you should plan three days.

 To the passTo the passTo the pass